jainaayush/typescript-infinite-tic-tac-toe/README.md

 # 1: clone the project

-# 2: run npm install
+# 2: run 'npm install'

-# 3: run npm start and play the game
+# 3: run 'npm start' and play the game